 ** I made each dot 11 grid squares tall * I made each character <= 9 dots tall =99 grid squares; 3 grid squares between each dot * there are a total of 8 gaps between dots =24 grid squares; 99 + 24 = (at most) 123 grid squares tall

 *** I kept running into issues with FontStruct while I was making this--FS servers being down, various computer issues on my end, etc. I went over everything with a fine-toothed comb, but there may be a few things that I missed; if you do find any glitches/errors, first of all, I apologize; second, please leave a comment and let me know what's wrong; and third, I'll try to fix it ASAP.

 My first published FontStruct based on something I did 4 years ago.
 Constructive criticism is appreciated.
 Visibility is sort of low when zoomed out, I'm aware, but it's perfect for larger titles.
 Also, no idea why the preview isn't loading...

 A strong and rounded fixed-width font, aimed at single-font apps such as consoles and text editors.
 Good for programming and text interface design.
 Has more glyphs and complete Unicode subsets than most default monospaced fonts.

-NOTE: If you want to use this font in Windows console apps, please do NOT download it from this website because unfortunately it is unable to mark TTF font files as Monospaced in the way that Windows requires.
-Instead, read the comments below that are dated May 2019.This is a clone
+NOTE: If you want to use this font in Windows console apps, please do NOT download it from here because this website is unable to mark TTF font files as Monospaced, in the way that Windows requires.
+Instead, read the comments below for 22nd May 2019 and download it from the link provided.This is a clone